talon-one/talon_one.py/docs/ManagementApi.md

     body = talon_one.ApplicationCustomerSearch() # ApplicationCustomerSearch |

     try:
-        # Get a list of the customer profiles that match the given attributes
+        # Get a list of the customer profiles that match the given attributes (with total count)
         api_response = api_instance.get_application_customers_by_attributes(body)
         pprint(api_response)
     except ApiException as e: